George II of Great Britain: Quarrel with the King

 George and his father sailed for England from The Hague on 16/27 September 1714 and arrived at Greenwich two days later.
 The following day, they formally entered London in a ceremonial procession.
 George was given the title of Prince of Wales.
 Caroline followed her husband to Britain in October with their daughters, while Frederick remained in Hanover to be brought up by private tutors.
 London was like nothing George had seen before; it was 50 times larger than Hanover, and the crowd was estimated at up to one and a half million spectators.
 George courted popularity with voluble expressions of praise for the English, and claimed that he had no drop of blood that was not English.

 In July 1716, the King returned to Hanover for six months, and George was given limited powers, as "Guardian and Lieutenant of the Realm", to govern in his father's absence.
 He made a royal progress through Chichester, Havant, Portsmouth, and Guildford in southern England.
 Spectators were allowed to see him dine in public at Hampton Court Palace.
 An attempt on his life at the Theatre Royal, Drury Lane, in which one person was shot dead before the assailant was brought under control, boosted his high public profile.

-His father distrusted or was jealous of George's popularity, which contributed to the development of a poor relationship between them.
-The birth in 1717 of George's second son, Prince George William, proved to be a catalyst for a family quarrel; the King, supposedly following custom, appointed Lord Chamberlain Thomas Pelham-Holles, 1st Duke of Newcastle, as one of the baptismal sponsors of the child.
-The King was angered when George, who disliked Newcastle, verbally insulted the duke at the christening, which the duke misunderstood as a challenge to a duel.
+The King distrusted or was jealous of George's popularity, which contributed to the development of a poor relationship between them.
+The birth in 1717 of George's second son, George William, proved to be a catalyst for a family quarrel; the King, supposedly following custom, appointed Lord Chamberlain Thomas Pelham-Holles, 1st Duke of Newcastle, as one of the baptismal sponsors of the child.
+The King was angered when George, who disliked Newcastle, verbally insulted the Duke at the christening, which the Duke misunderstood as a challenge to a duel.
 George and Caroline were temporarily confined to their apartments on the order of the King, who subsequently banished his son from St James's Palace, the King's residence.
 The Prince and Princess of Wales left court, but their children remained in the care of the King.

 George and Caroline missed their children, and were desperate to see them.
 On one occasion, they secretly visited the palace without the approval of the King; Caroline fainted and George "cried like a child".
 The King partially relented and permitted them to visit once a week, though he later allowed Caroline unconditional access.
-In February 1718, George William died aged only three months, with his father by his side.
+In February 1718, Prince George William died aged only three months, with his father by his side.